The definitive method for perfect hard-boiled eggs.

 Do not start the eggs off in cold water and then bring it to a boil.
 Lowering eggs into boiling water does something magical with the release of the egg white proteins from the shell membrane.

-There is an argument to be made for starting the eggs in cold water, then bringing them to a boil (at which point, the eggs are taken off the heat and sit for 15 minutes): The eggs heat more evenly through, so there is less chance of the white being overcooked with the center of the yolk undercooked.
+There is an argument to be made for starting the eggs in cold water, then bringing them to a boil (at which point, the eggs are taken off the heat and sit for 15 minutes): The eggs heat more evenly through, so there is less chance of the white being overcooked with the egg yolks undercooked.